Ringman3640/fribblequibble-backend/deploy/deploy-instructions.md

 ## Prerequisites

 It is assumed that a VPS service has been obtained to publish the backend server.
-The following dependencies must be installed on the VPS:

-- Docker
+The VPS must have Docker and Certbox installed with an SSL certificate generated.
+Find instructions on how to install Certbot and its dependencies [here](https://certbot.eff.org/).

 ## Update ENV Values